IR-WS-TeamProject/LatentSemanticIndexing/README.md

 ## How to Run from Scratch
-It is assumed that the newsgroup folder is available as described above.
+It is assumed that the newsgroup folder is available as described above in ``LatentSemanticIndexing/data`` .

 1. Go to ``src/preprocessing/LemmatizationFilePreprocessing``
 2. If you have never used the NLTK stopword removal list and the tokenizer, follow the subsequet steps.
 Otherwise continue with step 3.